tobgu/qcache/README.rst

 - You want to treat queries as data and build them dynamically using data structures that you are used to (dictionaries and lists or objects and arrays depending on your language background)
+- Expensive JOINs are required to create the table.
 - ...